Macrometacorp/docs/docs/queryworkers/building-queries.md

 ## Query Builder

-To write a query, log into Macromenta and navigate to the Editor tab of the QUERIES section.
+To write a query, log into Macromenta and navigate to the Editor tab of the Query Workers section.
 Type the content for queries starting with Line 1 of the Query Builder.

 ![Query Builder](/img/queries/query-builder.png)